go-gorm/gorm.io/pages/docs/gorm_config.md

 ## NamingStrategy

-GORM allows users change the naming conventions by overriding the default `NamingStrategy` which need to implements interface `Namer`
+GORM allows users to change the naming conventions by overriding the default `NamingStrategy` which need to implements interface `Namer`

 ```go
 type Namer interface {